 Custodial parties who have an open IV-D case with Child Support Enforcement (CSE) are responsible for:

 - Responding to all requests for information, appearing for interviews and court hearings, and submitting your child to paternity testing, if necessary.

-- Giving CSE any information they can about the non-custodial parent.
+- Giving CSE any information you can about the non-custodial parent.

-- Notifying the local child support office of any changes in their status, such as, name, address, email, custody of child, and the desire for continued services.
+- Notifying the local child support office of any changes in your status, such as, name, address, email, custody of child, and the desire for continued services.

 - Cooperating with CSE.
-The failure to cooperate for Public Assistance recipients could result in a loss of benefits.
+For public assistance recipients, the failure to cooperate could result in a loss of benefits.

 - Staying involved in the case.
 A team effort produces the best results.

 CSE does not represent the custodial or non-custodial parent.
 CSE represents the State of Nebraska.